RonSheely/mathics-omnibus/README.rst

       Apply all migrations: auth, contenttypes, sessions, sites, web Running migrations:

-In the above when it says ``mathics.sqlite not found`` an empty one is created.
+In the above, when it says ``mathics.sqlite not found`` an empty one is created.
 The real location of it outside of the container is in ``/tmp/mathics-django/mathics.sqlite``.